 1. Why is it hard for startups to hire software developers?

 Large companies will put the following in-house team behind hiring software developers:

 - A recruitment coordinator to schedule with candidates and all internal stakeholders

-- A recruiter to screen, follow up with, and, in general, nurture candidates through being recruited.
+- A recruiter to screen, follow up with, and, generally, nurture candidates through being recruited.

-- Because an in-house team of recruiters keeps the recruiting cycle short
+Because a dedicated in-house team of recruiters keeps the recruiting cycle short

 - The first call between the candidate and the recruiter is booked as soon as they reply to the sourcer’s outreach.